cglosser72/arXiv_RAG/README.md

 This model is especially useful for identifying semantically similar scientific texts, even when exact keywords don’t match.

+### Model Overview: `cross-encoder/ms-marco-MiniLM-L-6-v2`

+To improve the accuracy of document retrieval, we incorporate a **CrossEncoder** model to rerank candidate abstracts retrieved by the bi-encoder model.
+This creates a two-stage retrieval pipeline: **dense retrieval followed by reranking**.

+#### What is a CrossEncoder?

+Unlike a BiEncoder (which encodes the query and document separately), a **CrossEncoder** feeds both the query and the document into the same Transformer at the same time.
+This allows the model to jointly attend to all tokens in the input, enabling much more precise relevance scoring.

+#### Why Use `cross-encoder/ms-marco-MiniLM-L-6-v2`?

+- **Architecture**: A lightweight transformer with ~22M parameters, based on MiniLM
+- **Training Data**: Trained on the MS MARCO dataset (real-world web search queries and passages)
+- **Input**: Pairs of text — in this case, `(query, abstract)`
+- **Output**: A single relevance score for each pair

+#### Role in the RAG Pipeline:

+1. **Initial Retrieval**:
+   Use `all-MiniLM-L6-v2` (BiEncoder) + FAISS to find top-k potentially relevant abstracts.

+2. **Reranking**:
+   Score each `(query, abstract)` pair using the CrossEncoder.

+3. **Top-N Selection**:
+   Return the top N highest-scoring abstracts to feed into GPT-4o for question answering.

+This hybrid strategy significantly boosts semantic accuracy while maintaining good performance, especially when abstracts contain similar keywords but differ in meaning.

 ## Model Overview: GPT-4o in RAG

 Once relevant arXiv abstracts are retrieved using FAISS, we use **GPT-4o** — OpenAI's state-of-the-art language model — to answer user questions based on those abstracts.